Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 The third import statement ```from djql.schema import schema``` is the schema that we will use to create our queries.
 Create a `schema.py` file in your project directory or your app directory.
 Django's csrf_exempt decorator is used to allow API clients to POST to the graphql endpoint we have created.

-Create a Graphql Type for your models on your schema.py file as shown below:
+Create a GraphQL type for your models on your `schema.py` file as shown below:

 ```py
 import graphene
 from graphene_django import DjangoObjectType